 While RSO’s real claim to fame is for medicinal use (accompanied by many stories of successful treatment), the recent spur of recreational cannabis has brought RSO to a whole new level.

-In the wise words of Salem’s favorite budtender, R.J., “RSO is the Costco buy of edibles.”
-For many weathered stoners, the state maximum of 50mg per package just isn’t enough so you’re forced to buy several edibles to get your desired high.
+In the wise words of one of our budetenders, “RSO is the Costco buy of edibles.”
+For many weathered stoners, the state maximum of 50mg per package just isn’t enough, so you’re forced to buy several edibles to get your desired high.

 So what can you do to get the edible high you’ve been chasing since that first pot-brownie?

 Squeeze out some high-THC RSO and blast off (in about 45-60 minutes of course).
-Like we mentioned before, it isn’t gonna taste great, but you can put it on something like a gummy or a banana to help mask the taste!
+Like we’ve mentioned, it isn’t going to taste great, but you can put it on something like a gummy or a banana to help mask the taste!